 - 1/4 cup dried cranberries

-- Preheat oven to 400 degrees and lightly oil a baking sheet.
+- Preheat oven to 400 degrees and prepare a baking sheet by lining with foil and spraying generously with cooking spray.

-- Cut carrots into small discs.
-Cut off brussels sprouts stems and cut in half lengthwise.
+- Peel and cut carrots into small discs.
+Remove brussels sprouts stems (if desired) and cut in half lengthwise.

-- Whisk together balsamic vinegar, olive oil, maple syrup, garlic, and thyme.
+- In a small bowl, whisk together balsamic vinegar, olive oil, maple syrup, garlic, and thyme.

-- Spread carrots and brussels sprouts into a single layer on baking sheet and drizzle oil mixture over vegetables.
-Season with pepper.
+- Spread carrots and brussels sprouts into a single layer on baking sheet and drizzle balsamic mixture over vegetables.
+Season as desired with pepper.

-- Cook for about 20-25 minutes, until veggies are tender.
+- Roast for about 20-25 minutes, until veggies are tender.

 2 SP per serving